tobiasherzke/D682/COMPILATION.md

 #### Executing system tests with self-compiled openMHA on macOS:
 Install Octave and Java so that Octave can be found on the PATH.
+Install the Octave packages "control" and "signal".
-Matlab can be used as an alternative.
+Matlab with signal processing toolbox can be used as an alternative.
 ```
 ./configure
 make test